What is an Apostrophe?

 She received all A’s on her report card.

-Once you have a solid understanding of apostrophes, learn when to use apostrophes with individual ownership vs. joint ownership!
+Once you understand basic apostrophes, learn when to use apostrophes with individual ownership vs. joint ownership!

 Download a Free Worksheet on the Basic Rules of Apostrophes!